 Sensitivity assessment is based on a detailed review of available evidence (the 'evidence base') on the effects of pressures on marine species or habitats, and a subsequent scoring of sensitivity against a standard list of pressures, and their benchmark levels of effect.
 Reviews of the sensitivity of marine species and habitats can be found using the 'species' and 'habitat' menus provided above.

-The MarLIN website hosts sensitivity assessments based on the Marine Evidence based Sensitivity Assessment (MarESA) approach (Tillin et al., 2010; Tillin, Tyler-Walters et al., 2014; Tyler-Walters et al., 2018).
-The MarESA approach supersedes and the MarLIN approach (Tyler-Walters, Hiscock et al., 1999-2010).
+The MarLIN website hosts sensitivity assessments based on the Marine Evidence-based Sensitivity Assessment (MarESA) approach (Tillin et al., 2010; Tillin, Tyler-Walters et al., 2014; Tyler-Walters et al., 2018).
+The MarESA approach supersedes the MarLIN approach (Tyler-Walters, Hiscock et al., 1999-2010).

 The MarLIN 'evidence base' also includes several resources and tools developed for specific sectors and stakeholder groups.